psibi/dhall-mode/README.md

 with [Dhall](https://github.com/dhall-lang/dhall-lang) configuration
 language.

-Installation:
+## Installation

 * Make sure that you
   install [dhall-format](https://github.com/dhall-lang/dhall-haskell)
   and it's PATH is available to emacs via `exec-path`.
-* Install it from MELPA:
+* Install this extension from MELPA:

 ``` emacs-lisp
 (use-package dhall-mode